Algebra of Objects

 Let the letter "a" represent an apple.
 Then 2a represents two apples.
 Likewise, 2a + 3a represents two apples plus three apples.
 The sum equals five apples.

 You can also subtract apples: 6a − 4a = 2a.

 But you cannot have a negative object.
-The result of 4a − 6a is not −2a, that is meaningless.
+The result of 4a − 6a is not equal to −2a, since a negative apple is meaningless.

-You can have a fraction of an apple: ½a is one half an apple.
+You can also have a fraction of an apple: ½a is one half an apple.